antony945/2133047_GeoPathPlanner/booklets/Estimation.md

 *   E = 3.0 * (3.313)^1.12
 *   E = 3.0 * 3.79 = **11.37 Person-Months**

-*(Note: The original document states a final effort of **12.2 Person-Months**.
-The calculation above, based on the provided formula, yields 11.4 PM.
-To maintain consistency with the original document's subsequent calculations, we will proceed using the value of 12.2 PM).*

 ### 3.3.
 Schedule Estimation

 Finally, we estimate the total development time based on the calculated effort.